 - Taylor, M.H., A.J.
-Sanchez Meador, K. Rollins, Y. Kim, and H. Will.
+Sanchez Meador, Y. Kim, K. Rollins, and H. Will.
 The Economics of Restoration-Based and Hazard-Reduction Fuel Treatments in the Ponderosa Pine Forest Ecosystem.
-In Review at Forest Policy.
+Revised and resubmitted at Forest Policy.

 Work in Progress

 - Taylor, M.H.
-Evaluating Competing Explanations for Non-Balanced Growth in the United States.
+Non-Balanced Growth in the United States: Evaluating Supply-Side versus Demand-Side Explanations.
 Work in Progress.